jameerpathan111/jpathan-site/README.md

 # jpathan-site
 Code of my personal website.
+Currently I have only added a Blog section.
-See live website at http://jpathan.pythonanywhere.com/
+See live website at https://jpathan.pythonanywhere.com/